 Create a dashboard with metrics you need to evaluate the performance of launch activities.
 Plan to deliver this dashboard to stakeholders on a regular basis and provide proactive solutions where performance is lagging.
 Taking the time to create and keep this dashboard up to date will pay off now by alerting you to underperforming activities and help you in future product launches.

 Working these four steps can set your product launch up for success and give you a methodology to apply to future product launches.
-Evaluating this process and the activities is crucial in learning what worked and what didn’t, so you do more of worked and less of what didn’t.
+Evaluating this process and the activities is crucial to learn what worked and what didn’t, so you do more of what worked and less of what didn’t.